 o separate from areas for children and families

 - emergency response and provision of first aid.

 The security management plan could be developed to incorporate all the requirements of the emergency and evacuation plan as well as the additional requirements listed below.
 The security management plan can then be submitted in place of the emergency and evacuation plan.

 The full Security Management plan should include all the requirements of the Emergency and Evacuation plan as well as the following:

 - crowd management with an appropriate number of staff for the crowd expected

 - public safety

 Not all events will require security staff, however you may wish to hire staff as part of your event production.
-Brisbane City Council may also specify that it is a requirement of your event permit.
+Council may also specify that it is a requirement of your event permit.
 The security company you engage can provide advice on the minimum number of security personnel required for the size of your event.
 They will provide this information in line with relevant legislation.